wso2/docs-is/en/docs/learn/configuring-multi-tenancy.md

 ## Try it out

-1. Log in to the [WSO2 Identity Server User Portal](https://localhost:9443/user-portal) using the pickup-eats user credentials.
+1. Log in to the [WSO2 Identity Server my account](https://localhost:9443/myaccount) using the pickup-eats user credentials.

     - `Username:` cameron@pickup-eats.com